katieluo88/personal-site-academic/content/publication/PointColoring/index.md

 ---
 # Activate this widget? true/false
 active: false
-title: "Learning to Detect Mobile Objects from LiDAR Scans Without Labels"
+title: "Pre-training LiDAR-based 3D Object Detectors through Colorization"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Tai-Yu Pan
+- Chenyang Ma
-- Yurong You*
+- Tianle Chen
-- Katie Z Luo*
 - Cheng Perng Phoo
-- Wei-Lun Chao
-- Wen Sun
+- Katie Z Luo
-- Bharath Hariharan
+- Yurong You
 - Mark Campbell
 - Kilian Q. Weinberger
+- Bharath Hariharan
+- Wei-Lun Chao

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2022-06-03T00:00:00Z"
+date: "2024-01-03T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).